 There is a circular walk linking the Country Park with the two Ladybridge Drive parks which is marked by eye catching boards giving information relevant to the area in which the board is sited.
 Details of the points of interest on the circular walk are in a leaflet which can be picked up from our Information Centre at the Drovers Return café at the eastern end of the Country Park car-park opposite St. Benedict’s Church.
 The leaflets are also available from Hunsbury Library in Overslade Close.

-We have an enthusiastic team of volunteers at our (generally) monthly Practical Work Days, when we carry out litter picks, work on planted and wildflower areas and carry out any other tasks which will aid the NBC contractors to maintain the Parks.
-We liaise closely with our local Borough Councillor and Northampton Borough Council, as well as with the Veolia/idverde team who are responsible for the everyday maintenance of the Parks.
-More volunteers are always welcome and refreshments are provided.
+Our enthusiastic volunteers join us on our occasional Practical Work ‘Days’ (which usually only last an hour or so), when we carry out litter picks, work on planted and wildflower areas and carry out any other tasks which will aid the West Northants Council (WNC) and their contractors to maintain the Parks.
+More volunteers are always welcome and refreshments are usually provided.
+We liaise closely with our local Councillors and WNC, as well as with the Veolia/idverde team who are responsible for the everyday maintenance of the Parks.

 We take part in Heritage Open Days.
 This is a nationwide event held annually in September, which is supported by the National Trust.
 For more information about HOD, visit the Heritage Open Days website.